wpilibsuite/allwpilib/design-docs/commands-v3.md

 requires `innerResource` will cancel a running `outerCommand` - but only if `outerCommand` is *currently using* the inner resource at the time.

+**Effectively, all child commands in v3 are "proxied"**, using the v2 framework's definition, unless using the built-in ParallelGroup and Sequence compositions or explicitly adding child command requirements to the parent.
+However, child commands _cannot_ interrupt their parent, even if they share requirements, unlike proxy commands in v2.

 ### Priority Levels

 Priority levels allow for finer-grained control over when commands should be interruptible than a